can you make money with AI on Upwork

 Frequently Asked Questions

-How much can you realistically make on Upwork selling AI writing services?
+How much can you realistically make with AI services on Upwork?

-Is AI freelancing on Upwork worth it in 2026?
+Is AI freelancing on Upwork viable in 2026?